How Many Calories in 1 Roti? Nutrition, Protein & Rice Comparison

 Q: How many calories in 1 roti and sabzi?

-A: On average, 1 roti and a bowl of dry vegetable sabzi (like Bhindi or Gobi) is about 220-250 calories.
-If the sabzi is oil-heavy or gravy-based (like Paneer Butter Masala), the count can jump to 350+ calories per serving.
+A: On average, 1 roti and a katori of dry vegetable sabzi (like bhindi or gobi) is about 220–250 calories.
+If the sabzi is oil-heavy or gravy-based (like paneer butter masala), the count can jump to 350+ calories per serving.

-A: Yes!
-3 rotis=300 calories.
-If your daily limit is 1800 calories, this fits perfectly into lunch or dinner.
+A: Yes.
+3 plain phulka rotis provide approximately 312 calories.
+If your daily target is 1800 calories, this fits comfortably into lunch or dinner as part of a balanced meal.

-Q: Roti me kitni calorie aur protein hota hai?
-(Hindi Summary)
+Q: Ek roti me calories aur protein dono kitna hota hai?

 Chef’s Final Verdict: Don't Fear the Roti